Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/publications.md

  An Interpretable Machine Learning Model to Classify Coronary Bifurcation Lesions.\
 **X. Liu**,  M. Vardhan, Q. Wen, A. Das, A. Randles, and E. C. Chi.\
-2021 43rd Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC), Oct.
+The 43rd Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC), Oct.
 31 - Nov.
 4, 2021.
 *Accepted*.

 Sparse Principal Component Analysis with Fused Penalty (in Chinese).\